 This raid called on many fun mechanics that harken from other MMOs, such as World of Warcraft, which only further developed the MMO side of the Destiny franchise.
 There were nine areas in total to explore with four bosses to conquer and plenty of platforming and puzzles to deal with in between.
 Many of these activities required precise coordination between members of your fireteam, making the raid a tough one, at least at the time.

-The Last Wish raid is the very first raid included in the Destiny 2’s “Forsaken” expansion content and it is arguably one of the most challenging raids Bungie has made.
-From the get-go, it required remarkably high light level to not only start the raid but to finish it because the level of enemies gradually increased the further you progressed within the raid itself.
-The mechanics were rather novel and required everyone in your fireteam to be on top of their roles in each encounter.
+The Last Wish raid is the very first raid included in Destiny 2’s “Forsaken” expansion content, and it is arguably one of the most challenging raids Bungie has made.
+From the get-go, it required remarkably high light levels not only to start the raid but to finish it because the level of enemies gradually increased the further you progressed within the raid itself.
+The mechanics were rather novel and required everyone in your fire team to be on top of their roles in each encounter.
 Communication was an absolute necessity.
 And, in many parts, if one person messed up, it would mean an inevitable wipe for the team.

 But beyond the challenge that the Last Wish raid offered Destiny 2 players, it also offered some conclusive lore.
-By finding lore entries and dialogue throughout the world of Destiny, there have been scraps of stories and hints collected about the Ahamkara.
-But we’ve never known what they look like or just how powerful they are until this raid where you encounter the very last living Ahamkara.
+Scraps of stories and hints about the Ahamkara have been collected by finding lore entries and dialogue throughout the world of Destiny.
+But we’ve never known what they look like or just how powerful they are until this raid, where you encounter the very last living Ahamkara.
 In a way, this raid is a spiritual successor to King’s Fall.
 It requires players to go on an epic journey to infiltrate the Watchtower and climb to the top to slay the beast lurking within.
 This was probably the easiest raid to pick for my top 5 raids.